crytic/slither/README.md

 $ python setup.py install
 ```

+We recommend to use a Python virtual environment to install slither from git (see the [Developer Installation Instructions](https://github.com/trailofbits/slither/wiki/Developer-installation))

 ## Getting Help

 Feel free to stop by our [Slack channel](https://empireslacking.herokuapp.com) (#ethereum) for help using or extending Slither.